tearitco/SRW-Engine-MV-Public/docs/manual.md

 When working with transforming or combining mechs it usually desirable for the upgrade levels of the transformed or combined mech to match those of the base mech.

 \<mechInheritsUpgradesFrom:1\>: The id of the mech from which the mech will inherit upgrade levels.

+### Managing (Sub)Pilot Assignments

+Some mechs may be pilot-able by multiple pilots:

+\<mechAllowedPilots:1,2,5\>: Lists the ids of the pilot that can pilot this mech.

+A mech can have any number of sub-pilots.
+The spirit commands of the sub-pilots are usable by the unit as a whole.
+The pilots listed in the database definition are the default sub-pilots for a unit.

+\<mechSubPilots:\[3,5\]\>: The ids of the sub-pilots.

+\<mechFixedSubPilots:1\>: If set to 1 the sub-pilots of the mech will always be set to the ones defined by the \<mechSubPilots\> tag.
+This property should be set on mechs that have sub-pilots that can be assigned to different units so that it will always have the correct sub-pilots when deployed.

+### Deployment

+Some mechs can only be deployed if the correct pilots are present.

+\<mechDeployConditions:{"assigned": {"1":7, "3":8}, "free": \[2\]}\>: For units with deployment requirements this tag should contain a JSON string defining those requirements.
+The "assigned" property maps actor\_id to mech\_id and the unit will only be able to be deployed if each actor is assigned as the main pilot of the mapped mech.
+The "free" property is a list of actor\_ids that should not currently be assigned as a sub-pilot to any other mech.
+Assignments to mechs with \<mechFixedSubPilots:1\> will not be considered for this check.

+Some mechs can not be deployed directly, these are usually mechs that other mechs transform into.

+\<mechNotDeployable:1\>

 ### Attacks